awesome-pro/neon-website/content/docs/guides/wundergraph.md

 ---
 title: Use WunderGraph with Neon
-subtitle: Leverage the power of Neon and WunderGraph to build fully serverless apps in minutes
+subtitle: Leverage the power of Unique and WunderGraph to build fully serverless apps in minutes
 enableTableOfContents: true
 isDraft: false